hashicorp/terraform-plugin-framework/docs/design/schemas.md

 }
 ```

-### `framework.Schema`
+### Illustrative example: `framework.Schema`

 Like `helper/schema`, the framework could wrap the `tfprotov6.Schema` types with helpers to reduce verbosity.
+This section illustrates how such a `framework.Schema` type might be used in provider code: the exact implementation itself is outside the scope of this design document.
 A minimally verbose option could look something like:

 ```go
 var schema = map[string]*framework.Schema{